secretstartups/handbook/support/workflows/support_manager-on-call.html.md

 At times, you may receive an escalation where the customer is reporting a situation that qualifies for emergency support under our [definitions of support impact](https://about.gitlab.com/support/#definitions-of-support-impact).
-In such cases you may elect to trigger an emergency directly, rather than directing the customer to open a new ticket.
+In such cases you may elect to trigger an emergency directly, rather than asking the customer to open a new ticket.

 To manually trigger a PagerDuty notification, login to [gitlab.pagerduty.com](https://gitlab.pagerduty.com) and select **+ New Incident** from the upper right corner.
-Then fill out the form that follows:
+Then fill out the form as follows:

 - **Impacted Service**: Customer Support
 - **Assign to**: Customer Emergency Rotation
-- **Title**: Put the ticket number here
+- **Title**: Add the Zendesk ticket number here

-No other fields need to be filled out and you may then **Create Incident**
+No other fields need to be filled out, therefore you may then **Create Incident**

 ![Manually triggering an emergency](/images/support/manually-trigger-emergency.png){: .shadow}